jjjawad/ai-accounting-cfo/buildlog.md

   * Enabled Row Level Security and added SELECT policies on all company-scoped tables to enforce membership-based multi-tenancy and global vs company-specific behavior for categories and VAT codes.
 * Testing result:

   * Applied the RLS migration to Supabase successfully.
-Using ìRun as userî for two test users with memberships in different companies, verified each user only sees data for their companies; a user with no memberships sees zero rows.
+Using ÔøΩRun as userÔøΩ for two test users with memberships in different companies, verified each user only sees data for their companies; a user with no memberships sees zero rows.
 Global `categories`/`vat_codes` rows (`company_id IS NULL`) are visible to all; company-specific rows are restricted by membership.
 * Notes:

   * RLS now enforces company isolation across core tables.
 Service-role access remains unrestricted; future work can extend policies for internal admin tooling if needed.

-### STEP 9.1 ó Define File Upload Types & Validation ó Completed
+### STEP 9.1 ÔøΩ Define File Upload Types & Validation ÔøΩ Completed

 * Date: December 5, 2025
 * Files CREATED: